Procrastination

 • Do you feel an inner resistance when you start studying?

 Practice to stay in these negative feelings.
-Notice how you feel, accept the feelings and practice tolerating that studies can be boring from time to time.
+Notice how you feel, accept the feelings and remind yourself of your goals.
+Perhaps you can still get 30 minutes of work done despite the feelings?
+Practice tolerating that studies can be demanding in different ways from time to time.

 When to seek professional help